13 Different Types of Beetles in New Jersey

 They are most active in the summer and fall when mating and laying eggs.

-The Banded Ash Borer feeds on the leaves of ash trees, but it does not cause significant damage to the tree.
+The Banded Ash Borer feeds on the leaves of ash trees but does not cause significant damage to the trees.

-However, the beetle’s larvae can be a severe pest of ash trees, as they burrow into the bark and wood of the tree and feed on the inner layers.
+However, the beetle’s larvae can be a severe pest of ash trees, burrowing into the tree’s bark and wood and feeding on the inner layers.

 This can weaken the tree and make it susceptible to other insects and diseases.